-Australia and the Pacific offers an exciting new way of looking at Australian history.
-It examines Australia's story in a Pacific context; from the nation's relationship with neighbours Papua New Guinea, Tahiti and New Zealand to its complex ties with China, Japan and the United States.

-This deep narrative history begins with the shifting of the continents which created the ocean itself to the coming of the first Australians and, thousands of years later, the Europeans who dispossessed them.
-The book explores the colonists' attempts to exploit the riches of the region to their desire to separate 'white Australia' from the Asians, Melanesians and Polynesians who surrounded them, while bringing to light how the advent of modern human rights and the creation of the UN after World War Two changed Australia.
-Examining Australia's attempts to negotiate the complex post-war world and moves to decolonisation, Australia & the Pacific also discusses the offshore detention of asylum seekers, the current debates over climate change and Australia's responsibilities towards its threatened neighbours.
+In Australia & the Pacific, Ian Hoskins - award-winning author of Sydney Harbour and Coast - expands his gaze to examine Australia's relationship with the Pacific region; from our ties with Papua New Guinea and New Zealand to our complex connections with China, Japan and the United States.
+This revealing, sweeping narrative history begins with the shifting of the continents to the coming of the first Australians and, thousands of years later, the Europeans who dispossessed them.
+Hoskins explores colonists' attempts to exploit the riches of the region while keeping 'white Australia' separate from neighbouring Asians, Melanesians and Polynesians.
+He examines how the advent of modern human rights and the creation of the United Nations after World War Two changed Australia and investigates our increasing regional engagement following the rise of China and the growing unpredictability of US foreign policy.
+Concluding with the offshore detention of asylum seekers and current debates over climate change, Hoskins questions Australia's responsibilities towards our increasingly imperilled neighbours.